 Also found through the study, the Lead4Change Program participants increased their self-appraisals in key outcome areas of leadership significantly more than comparison students from the same schools who did not participate in the program.

 See and download the Executive Summary and full Final Report below.
-For more information on the Program Evaluation, contact Linda Spahr, Program Manager.
+For more information on the Program Evaluation, contact Linda Spahr, Program Director.

 Please do not press back, close your browser window, or allow your computer to go to sleep!